NativeSummary/Argus-SAF/README.md

 1. intermediate files from nativedroid server `/tmp/binaries/`.
 1. intermediate files from jnsaf server: `/tmp/jn-saf/`.

+You can use `JNSAF_TIMEOUT` env variable to set a timeout for the whole analysis.

 ### timeouts

 1. `jnsaf\src\main\scala\org\argus\jnsaf\client\JNSafClient.scala:94` "loadBinary can not finish within 1 minutes" 90% apks will timeout here